Prague beer scene

 ahead following the tram, cross the main road as it bends right, then walk up the small lane that

 heads uphill to the right towards some big stone gates.
-At the top, turn left through
+At the top, walk through

 The standard beer is a dark 14°

-which is average to good and there is also usually a special on plus maybe the
+which is average to good and there is also usually a seasonal special on plus maybe the

 amber too.
 It's ostensibly a tourist magnet which charges excessive prices